worldcoin/orb-firmware/bootloader/README.md

 - `-DDTC_OVERLAY_FILE=one_slot.overlay`: Use this if you want to flash a Main MCU application with the one-slot configuration.
 The one-slot configuration is not supported by the Security MCU at the moment!

-Flash the bootloader, before the application:
+Flash the bootloader before the application:

-If not in the Docker container:

 ```shell
 west flash
 ```

-If in the Docker container:
+From Docker:

 ```shell
 # Note: sometimes you must have the debugger already plugged into your computer _before_ launching Docker in order for Docker to see it.